Arle Court Transport Hub

 Obtaining planning permission

 Gloucestershire County Council will be seeking to obtain planning permission for the improvements to the Arle Court Transport Hub.
-It is likely that a planning application will be submitted in late 2021.
+It is likely that a planning application will be submitted in early 2022.

 How to get in contact?

 As the scheme progresses we will provide updates here.
 If you have any questions about these proposals please refer to our Frequently Asked Questions available on this page, or contact us by e-mailing ArleCourtTransportHub@atkinsglobal.com or by calling 01454 66 2063.